devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 1st parameter: The base package name and it is of type string.
 #### example
 createDevon4jProject("com.mycustomer.myapplication")
-Note: This function is executed manually by user.
+Note: This function generates command the katacoda user has to execute manually.

 ***